fritjofwolf/rl-zoo/README.md

 # Reinforcement Learning Algorithms

-This repository contains some of
+This repository contains some implementations of Reinforcement Learning algorithms.

 ## Overview